Why aren't leads reaching me? a triage playbook

 Symptom 2.
 Leads enter but get rejected at the score step

-Most likely cause: the AI scorer is doing its job but your score floor is set higher than your ICP can actually produce.
-The expensive-filter step rejects candidates whose ICP-fit score sits below the floor.
+Most likely cause: the AI scorer is doing its job but your minimum score is set higher than your buyer profile can actually produce.
+The expensive-filter step rejects candidates whose fit score sits below the floor.

-Diagnose: the rejection panel will show a spike at the score-floor line.
+Diagnose: the rejection panel will show a spike at the minimum score line.
 Click into a few rejected candidates.
-The AI reasoning is persisted (recently improved): you can read why each one was rejected.
+Funkel saves the AI’s reasoning, so you can read why each one was rejected.
 Look for a pattern.

 Fix:

-- Lower the score floor by ten points first.
+• Lower the minimum score by ten points first.
 Run for 48 hours and read the new candidates.
 If they are tolerable fits, keep the lower floor; if they are stretches, raise back five.

-- If the AI reasoning consistently flags the same gap (“titles do not match”, “company size unclear”), edit the ICP description to spell out what you actually accept.
-The scorer reads the ICP as text; vague text produces strict scoring.
+• If Funkel keeps rejecting leads for the same reason (“titles do not match”, “company size unclear”), edit the buyer profile description to spell out what you actually accept.
+Funkel scores against the buyer profile text; vague text produces strict scoring.

-- The AI now receives the full ICP shape (recently fixed).
-If you set up your agent before that fix landed, re-save the ICP to make sure the scorer is working with the complete payload.
+• The AI now receives the full buyer profile (recently fixed).
+If you set up your agent before that fix landed, re-save the buyer profile to make sure scoring is working with the complete payload.

 Symptom 3.
 Leads accept the invite but never reply